Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems

 In the following, we derive a more intuitive asymptotic performance bound for the special case of finite-energy disturbances $w_k$ and finite path length variations of the parameters $\theta_k$. \begin{assumption}[Finite-energy disturbances, finite parameter path length] There exist constants $S_{\mathrm{w}},\,S_\theta <\infty$ such that

-\end{assumption} This assumption implies that the averaged prediction error tends to zero. \begin{lemma}[Asymptotic average of one-step prediction error] Let Assumptions~\ref{assump_bounded-disturb-param} and~\ref{assump_finite-energy} hold and let $(x_k,u_k)\in \mathbb{Z}$ for all $k\in\mathbb{N}$.
+\end{assumption} This assumption is stronger than assuming bounded disturbances in Assumption~\ref{assump_bounded-disturb-param} but it allows us to relate our asymptotic average performance to existing results that assume zero model mismatch.
+In particular, Assumption~\ref{assump_finite-energy} implies that the averaged prediction error tends to zero and can be used to study the convergence of the artificial steady-state. \begin{lemma}[Asymptotic average of one-step prediction error] Let Assumptions~\ref{assump_bounded-disturb-param} and~\ref{assump_finite-energy} hold and let $(x_k,u_k)\in \mathbb{Z}$ for all $k\in\mathbb{N}$.
 Then, the asymptotic average prediction error is zero, i.e.,

 \end{lemma} \begin{proof} The proof is provided in Appendix~\ref{appendix_aux-results}. \end{proof} Using Lemma~\ref{lemma_asymp-lin-bound}, we can bound the asymptotic average performance of the closed-loop system. \begin{corollary}[Asymptotic average performance] Suppose the conditions in Theorem~\ref{thm_transient} are fulfilled and also Assumption~\ref{assump_finite-energy} holds.
 Then, the closed-loop performance satisfies